rezzakali/work-hive-job-portal/README.md

-# Work Hive - Job Portal
+# WorkShive - Job Portal

 ## Introduction

-Welcome to **Work Hive**, your trusted job portal platform designed to help job seekers find their dream jobs and employers connect with top talent.
-Whether you're looking for your next career opportunity or trying to hire the perfect candidate, **Work Hive** offers a seamless and user-friendly experience.
+Welcome to **WorkShive**, your trusted job portal platform designed to help job seekers find their dream jobs and employers connect with top talent.
+Whether you're looking for your next career opportunity or trying to hire the perfect candidate, **WorkShive** offers a seamless and user-friendly experience.

 ## Features